 - In the (original) TV series of V, Ham Tyler is brainwashed to kill resistance leader Michael Donovan.

-- The entire human race becomes one in Doctor Who.
+- The entire human race.
 The Silence's ability to control humanity via post-hypnotic suggestion ends up accidentally backfiring in the most spectacular way possible when one of them is recorded accidentally uttering the following words, which is then broadcast to the whole planet during the Moon-landing.

 Silence: You should kill us all on sight.